txj-xyz/medal-tv-discord-webhook/README.md

 # medal-tv-discord-webhook
-This package was created to pull the latest video from a User ID provided via Environment Variables to run in Docker and push the latest video to a Discord webhook.
+This package was created to pull a users latest video each time there is one published and push it to a Discord webhook with the link.
+This package is highly customizable as it's really just a super light framework for things in the future.

+You neeed to obtain a Public or Private API Key from here https://docs.medal.tv/api.html#generate-an-api-key

 # Requirements:

+You can obtain your `USERID` by visiting a clip and going to the profile, in the URL will be the User ID

 ```
 KEY="Medal API Key"